Beginner's Guide To Horse Racing

 The amount the reduce your odds are fairly similar, so not to worry!

-For more information on this, I recommend reading this helpful OddsMonkey Rule 4 guide and corresponding spreadsheet.
+For more information on this, check out our Rule 4 guide.

 What Bookmaker Offers Are Available?